fchb1239/Calculator/README.md

 # Calculator
-lol calculators in a lot of languages
+I was very bored so I made calculators in a lot of languages :D